 The Value of Fold Equity – Experiment

 The term “fold equity” is ambiguous in the poker community.
 Firstly, it’s an EV equation, not an equity equation.
-The classical definition of fold equity is: EV = (how often they fold x size of the pot).
+The classical definition of fold equity is: EV = (how often they fold × size of the pot).

-However, this definition misses something obvious – fold equity is relative to your hand!
+Fold equity is relative to your hand!

 Put another way, the value gained from making your opponent fold depends on how their folding range interacts with your hand.
 If you only fold out hands you had dominated, did you actually gain anything?